- Target Muscle Group

 - Do not allow the dumbbells to rest on your chest, and begin pushing them back up to the starting position using the same semicircular path you used to lower them.

 - Once the dumbbells have returned to the starting position, pause and then repeat for desired reps.

 Tate Press Tips

 - For improved stability, try to keep the dumbbells pressed together throughout the movement.

 - Focus on moving the weight with your triceps, maintaining complete control of the dumbbells as you slowly raise them back to the starting position.

 - It should take around twice as long to lower the dumbbells as it does to raise them.

-- In the beginning, use a light weight and focus on form.
-This can obviously be a dangerous exercise if performed incorrectly.
+- In the beginning, use a lighter weight and focus on form.
+This can be a dangerous exercise if performed incorrectly.